Micro Switch SW Series

 Before the switch can be placed into the keyboard, the return spring needs to be attached to the plunger.
 This is achieved by placing the spring over the boss on the plunger and rotating it anti-clockwise.
 It will then lightly grip the plunger and allow the replacement switch to be lowered into position.

 The following photos represent neither a real unboxing nor the precise state in which the package contents were supplied.
 The sequence is a recreation using a previously-unboxed switch, where the box contents were returned to the box in perhaps a less suitable and less expert way than how they were placed originally.
 However, the instruction leaflet does unfortunately arrive just as creased as depicted.

 The part number schema for SW Series switches is as follows:

-- Prefix for keyswitch modules (higher numbers indicate keyboard with that number of key stations)
+- Prefix for keyswitch modules

 - Series name

 - Model number, in a range of at least 1–301

 - Operating force in ounces; where omitted, the operating force is the default of 3 oz